FlorianGrollich/Algorithms-and-Datastructures-in-C/README.md

 # Algorithms and Datastructures in C

-This repo is to learn about algorithms and datastructures while implementing them in C.
+This repo is to learn about algorithms and datastructures while implementing them in C and not using any libary.

 ## List of implementations